An introduction to the categorical p-adic Langlands program: Categorical p -adic local Langlands conjectures

 \subsubsection{Compatibility with parabolic induction}

-We fix a Borel subgroup $B\subset G$ with split maximal torus $T$.
-Further let $P\supset B$ be a parabolic subgroup with Levi $M$.
-Let $(\pi,V)$ be a locally analytic representation of $M$ on an $L$-vector space $V$ of compact type, then locally analytic parabolic induction is defined by In particular we obtain functors
+We fix a Borel subgroup $B\subseteq G$ with split maximal torus $T$.
+Further let $P\supseteq B$ be a parabolic subgroup with Levi $M$.
+Let $(\pi,V)$ be a locally analytic representation of $M$ on an $L$-vector space $V$ of compact type.
+The locally analytic parabolic induction of~$\pi$ is defined by In particular we obtain functors

+where by abuse of notation we use the same notation for the functor on the (informally defined) derived categories.
+In order to make the discussion less involved we focus on the case $P=B$ in the following.
+Let us write